lsst-dm/dmtn-308/index.rst

    - The controller node routes queries to the appropriate worker nodes, which execute the query in parallel and return the results to the controller node for aggregation.
    - To clients, Citus appears as a single PostgreSQL instance, with the controller node acting as a proxy for the worker nodes.
    - These features allow Citus to scale out horizontally to multiple petabytes of data (see `Architecting petabyte-scale analytics by scaling out Postgres on Azure with the Citus extension <https://techcommunity.microsoft.com/blog/adforpostgresql/architecting-petabyte-scale-analytics-by-scaling-out-postgres-on-azure-with-the-/969685>`_ for a case study).
+- Though it can theoretically scale to multiple petabytes, there is a considerable amount of technical work involved in deploying and configuring Citus to achieve this.
+   - The shard count used to partition tables across workers is a settable parameter in Citus, and the number of shards must be carefully chosen to balance query performance and data distribution.
+   - Both the controller and worker nodes must be provisioned with sufficient hardware resources to handle the expected query load and data volume.
+These would need to be determined through operational testing and benchmarking.
+   - Usage of network file systems can introduce latency and bottlenecks, so local storage is recommended for worker nodes.
+This would need to be configured and provisioned on dedicated machines and might introduce complications in system maintenance, such as backup and recovery.
+   - The above is not an exhaustive list, as Citus is not a service, but a software extension to PostgreSQL that requires careful configuration and tuning to achieve optimal performance.
 - **Citus should be able to handle the data volume requirements under any retention scenario that is being considered.**

 Qserv